Australian billionaire says to build nickel freight fleet

-SYDNEY (Reuters) - Australian businessman Clive Palmer on Friday said he plans to build and operate a fleet of four freighters to import nickel ore to a nickel refining plant purchased from BHP Billiton.
+SYDNEY, May 4 (Reuters) - Australian businessman Clive Palmer on Friday said he plans to build and operate a fleet of four freighters to import nickel ore to a nickel refining plant purchased from BHP Billiton .

 The decision by the billionaire, who made much of his fortune buying and selling coastal real estate, comes days after announcing he would build an “unsinkable” version of the Titanic to mark the 100th anniversary of the sinking of the original ocean liner.